turingschool/mod-0-curriculum/session4/index.md

 ### Making Additional Changes and Pushing to GitHub

 Open up either Sublime or Atom.
-Use the keyboard shortcut `command + o` to search for your `git_practice` project.
+Use the keyboard shortcut `command + o` to search for your `git_homework` project.

 Watch and take notes while we walk through how to continue making changes and pushing those changes to GitHub.